+My name is Fritz Stavenhagen who has conceived and implemented this project.
 I am a professional speaker, actor and stage director whose voice has been in demand for decades on radio, television, records and CDs.
-Here are poems for all those who love German literature, are studying the German language, or would like to sample the rich treasury of German verse, which is by turns beautiful, inspiring, critical and humorous.
+Here I present spoken German poems for all those who love German literature, are studying the German language, or would like to sample the rich treasury of German verse, which is by turns beautiful, inspiring, critical and humorous.

 On this site you can listen free of charge to a collection of more than 1600 German poems representing a personal selection from the German literary heritage.
 It presents a cross-section of German poetry from its beginnings in the works of Walther von der Vogelweide, Gryphius, Fleming, Klopstock and Claudius to the most famous authors of the classic period, Goethe, Schiller and Hölderlin, and the 19th-century poets Eichendorff, Brentano, Heine, Mörike, Lenau, Platen, Droste, Fontane, Storm, Liliencron and Busch, all the way through to the early modern period represented by Nietzsche, Morgenstern, Ringelnatz, Rilke, Trakl, George and Hofmannsthal.